michaeljharris/Programming_Basics_ML_Asn2_Students/README.md

 <ul>
 <li> Tackle things in chunks: </li>
     <ul>
+    <li> Can you read in the data, and isolate what you care about? </li>
     <li> Can you make a child list that does nothing special, but inherits from the parent list and works? </li>
     <li> Can you use that to make the core functionality (prining until the threshold is met) work? </li>
     <li> Can you make the child list flexible?
 I.e. different lengths, types, etc. </li>